Pittsburgh vs. Miami College Football Odds, Plays and Insights - NewsBreak

 Miami Stats and Trends

-- Miami has played seven games, with three wins against the spread.

-- This season, the Hurricanes are winless against the spread when entering a game as an underdog of 10 points or more.
+- The Hurricanes have been underdogs by 9 points or more one time this year and have not covered the spread once.

-- Miami's games this year have hit the over three times in seven opportunities (42.9%).
+- Miami's games this season have hit the over three times in seven opportunities (42.9%).

-- Miami is 3-2 against the spread and 3-2 overall when the team puts up more than 19.6 points.
+- When Miami records more than 19.6 points, it is 3-2 against the spread and 3-2 overall.

-- The Hurricanes have 10 giveaways this season, while the Panthers have 11 takeaways .
+- The Hurricanes have turned the ball over 10 times, one fewer times than the Panthers have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.